 Advice and information for riders

 - Energy Breakthrough – RACV's school program providing opportunities for children to design and construct a pedal-powered vehicle.

 - Melbourne Bike Share – RACV operates the expanding Melbourne Bike Share program, the perfect way to make short trips in the city.

 - RACV Great Victorian Bike Ride – a long-running, fully catered riding/camping holiday.

-- RACV Bike Assist is cover designed to assist riders in the event their bike cannot be ridden due to an accident, mechanical problem or puncture.
+- RACV Bike Assist is cover designed to assist bicycle riders in the event their bike or e-bike cannot be ridden due to an accident, mechanical problem or puncture.